Marc Mitscher: Post-war

 President Truman congratulates Mitscher during a ceremony in which eight U.S. carriers were awarded Presidential Unit Citations, July 16, 1946.

 Fleet Admiral Chester W. Nimitz, Fleet Admiral William D. Leahy, President Harry S. Truman, and Vice Admiral Marc A. Mitscher on the bridge of the USS Franklin D. Roosevelt (CV-42) during maneuvers off the Virginia Capes, 24 April 1946.

 At the conclusion of World War II, and in the face of markedly reduced U.S. military spending, a political battle ensued in America over the need for, and the nature of, a post-war military, with advocates from the Army Air Forces insisting that with the development of the atomic bomb the nation could be defended by the devastating power that strategic bombers could deliver, thereby doing away with the need for Army or Navy forces.
 In their view, air assets in the Navy should be brought under the control of the soon-to-be-formed Air Force.
 In the face of such proposals Mitscher remained a staunch advocate for naval aviation, and went so far as to release the following statement to the press:

 Japan is beaten, and carrier supremacy defeated her.
 Carrier supremacy destroyed her army and navy air forces.
 Carrier supremacy destroyed her fleet.
-Carrier supremacy gave us bases adjacent to her home islands, and carrier supremacy finally left her exposed to the most devastating sky attack – the atomic fission bomb – that man has suffered.
+Carrier supremacy gave us bases adjacent to her home islands, and carrier supremacy finally left her exposed to the most devastating air attack – the atomic fission bomb – that man has suffered.

 When I say carrier supremacy defeated Japan, I do not mean air power in itself won the Battle of the Pacific.
 We exercised our carrier supremacy as part of a balanced, integrated air-surface-ground team, in which all hands may be proud of the roles assigned them and the way in which their duties were discharged.
 This could not have been done by a separate air force, exclusively based ashore, or by one not under Navy control.

 By July 1946, when he was serving as Deputy Chief of Naval Operations (Air), Mitscher received, among other awards, two Gold Stars signifying his second and third Navy Cross and the Distinguished Service Medal with two Gold Stars.

 He served briefly as commander 8th Fleet and on 26 September 1946 became Commander-in-Chief, U.S. Atlantic Fleet, with the rank of admiral.

 While in that assignment, Mitscher died on 3 February 1947 at the age of 60 of a coronary thrombosis at Norfolk, Virginia.
 He was buried in Arlington National Cemetery.